-The Nicasio Valley Farms Pumpkin Patch offers certified organic pumpkins as well as countless attractions including hay rides, farm animals, pony rides, a bounce house and giant inflatable slide, a farm stand, Big Jim's award-winning BBQ and ice cream for sale on the weekends, and more.
+The Nicasio Valley Pumpkin Patch (formerly called the Nicasio Valley Farms Pumpkin Patch) offers certified organic pumpkins as well as countless attractions including hay rides, farm animals, pony rides, a bounce house and giant inflatable slide, a farm stand, Big Jim's award-winning BBQ and ice cream for sale on the weekends, and more.
 Popular children's recording artist Tim Cain performs every Sunday from 11 am to noon.
 Six-piece Western band Manzanita Moon performs Saturday and Sunday afternoons from noon to 4 pm.
-Marin Agricultural Land Trust (MALT) Day will be on Sunday October 15 from 10 am–4 pm with kids' games and crafts, farm animals, grass-fed burgers from Stemple Creek Ranch, local Marin beer and wine, educational exhibits, and more.
-Read our review of Nicasio Valley Farms Pumpkin Patch.
+Marin Agricultural Land Trust (MALT) Day will be on Sunday October 21 from 11 am–3 pm with kids' games and crafts, farm animals, grass-fed burgers from Stemple Creek Ranch, local Marin beer and wine, educational exhibits, and more.
+Read our review of Nicasio Valley Pumpkin Patch.

 2257 Larkspur Landing Circle

 Organic heirloom pumpkins from Marin’s Fresh Run Farm in Bolinas will be available at the Marin Country Mart Pumpkin Patch.
 There are two pumpkin patch locations, one in front of Three Twins Ice Cream, and the second at the farmers market and near the Marin Country Mart Trading Post and post office.
 Choose from traditional Howden jack-o-lanterns for carving and Cinderella pumpkins, which are great for carving but also delicious for eating.
 This is an honor system pumpkin patch: there is a payment box at the patch, and prices are set as a flat rate by size.